 You can add the Light Probe Group component to any GameObject in the Scene.
 However, it’s good practice to create a new empty GameObject (menu: GameObject > Create Empty) and add it to that, to decrease the possibility of accidentally removing it from the Project.

-See in Glossary, so you must remember to disable it when you are finished.
+See in Glossary Group, click the Edit Light Probes button to enable editing.
+This changes Unity so that you can only move and edit Light Probes, so you must remember to disable it when you are finished.
 You cannot move or edit GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary or other element in Unity while Edit Light Probes is enabled.

-See in Glossary.
+See in Glossary view.
 When it is disabled, Unity only displays the Light Probe points, and not the wireframe connecting them.

 |Selected Probe Position||This gives the x, y and z coordinates of the selected Light Probes in the Scene.
 This property is read-only.|